Textualize/trogon/README.md

 Trogon generates friendly terminal user interfaces for command line apps.

-Currently Trogon works with the popular [Click](https://click.palletsprojects.com/) library for Python, but in the future may support other libraries and languages other than Python.
+Trogon works with the popular [Click](https://click.palletsprojects.com/) library for Python, but will support other libraries and even other languages in the future.

 <details>